 - Left Brain / Right Brain – What?
 You can’t be creative and code?

 - Myers Briggs – No better than a Buzzfeed quiz

-If you want to learn how to evaluate psychology theory and apply it to design and user experience, you should come to one of my workshops.
-Learn more and sign up to the email list.
+If you want to learn how to evaluate psychology theory and apply it to design and user experience, you should come to one of psychology for product and UX workshops.

 Leave a Reply